Philly-B/AutoDeskDownloader/README.md

 ## How to use this tool
 You need to:
+- if you do not have chrome, you need to download it as well
 - download a version of this tool in the release folder in this repository.
-- provide a chrome driver for your system (https://chromedriver.chromium.org/downloads) which should be next to the exe of this application.
+- provide a chrome driver for your system (https://chromedriver.chromium.org/downloads) which should be next to the exe of this application (**the version has to be the same as your chrome installation**).
 - provide your login information, it should be in a simple text file on your Desktop named "AutodeskLogin.txt" and should contain 2 lines; the first line should be your login email, the second one your password.

 ## Process